 I didn’t want to talk about forgiveness – because how do you forgive when there is no resolution to the slights, the hurts, whether unintentional or not, whether carelessly, thoughtlessly given or not, but God would not let me walk away from this – because there are people God calls us to NOT walk away from.
-I’d like to thank Ann from A Holy Experience for holding up the mirror and saying, “Look!
-Now what do you see?” because that is what her theme this week did.

 A storm whipped through during suppertime Saturday night.
 Power lines, big trees, limbs covered major and minor roads.
 In the morning, the boys picked up branches and twigs, lots of twigs – the kinds of twigs birds build nests out of, nests that are often hard to find, like nests of unforgiveness: